Jemsoft/monocular-demo-facefinder/README.md

 }
 ```

 Easy, right?
 Now we only need to call this function for every face in the image.
-Let's modify our `detect` funtion.
+Let's modify our `detect` function.

 ```javascript
 function detect(image) {